Overview section of the computer editor

-The software that implements Deep Security 9.5 or later protection modules is deployed to agents on an as-needed basis.
+With Deep Security 9.5 and later, protection modules are deployed to agents on an as-needed basis.
 Only core functionality is included when an agent is first installed.

 The Status area provides information about the state of the Deep Security modules.
 The status reflects the state of a module on the agent as well as its configuration in Deep Security Manager.
 A status of "On" indicates that the module is configured in Deep Security Manager and is installed and operating on the Deep Security Agent.